pattrtn/Project-3-Web-APIs-NLP/README.md

 ---

 #### Conclusions
-* EDA can help gain insights of consumer preferences and the development of a natural language processing (NLP) model to automatically classify post into the categories of Samsung and Apple would help identify market trends by sorting all data and show how much interaction with each topic.
+* NLP model have ability to classify post into the categories of Samsung and Apple with acceptable in a prediction model accuracy.So it can develop to classify more detail in future , for next step should be develop with similar data like categorize brand mentions for Samsung and Apple and classify customer sentiments expressed in reviews and social media comments.

 ---